 This is the Western Australian government-approved course for individuals seeking to achieve Approved Audiometric Officer (AAO) status with WorkCover WA.

 The Audiometric Officer Course delivers comprehensive training in the skills and knowledge required to conduct accurate assessments to the specifications required by the rigorous WA government worker’s compensation authority (WorkCover WA).
 Course dates below.

 The course runs from Monday to Friday, commencing at 9.00am and finishing by 4.30pm on most days.
-On Wednesday and Friday there will be an earlier finish (by around 3.30pm).
+On Friday there will be an earlier finish (by around 3.30pm).

 The course venue is Boulevard Centre at 99 The Boulevard, Floreat (in Perth, WA).

-The Audiometric Officer Course provides best practice, comprehensive training in the audiometric skills and knowledge required to conduct hearing assessments according to the requirements of WorkCover WA – the Western Australian government compensation authority.
+The Audiometric Officer Course provides comprehensive, best practice training in the audiometric skills and knowledge required to conduct hearing assessments according to the requirements of WorkCover WA – the Western Australian government compensation authority.

 The primary aim of the course is to prepare students for their application to obtain the qualification of Approved Audiometric Officer (AAO) with WorkCover WA.